 01 of 12

-During hay fever season when people sneeze, have runny itchy eyes and become miserable from pollen and dust in the air, dogs also can suffer from these inhaled allergens.
-It's more accurately called atopy, and is a seasonal allergy that can make your puppy itch and scratch with misery.
-Read this article to learn more about puppy inhalant allergies and atopy.
+During hay fever season when people sneeze, have runny, itchy eyes and become miserable from pollen and dust in the air, dogs also can suffer from these inhaled allergens.
+It's more accurately called atopy and is a seasonal allergy that can make your puppy itch and scratch with misery.

 02 of 12

-Puppies and dogs can suffer from several types of allergies, including a sensitivity to foods.
+Puppies and dogs can suffer from several types of allergies, including sensitivity to foods.
 It's not the brand of food necessarily, but the ingredients in the diet.
-While you might think that a food allergy would cause digestive upset (and some do), in many cases food allergies also cause skin problems.
-Learn more here.
+While you may think that a food allergy would cause digestive upset (and some do), in many cases the food allergies can also cause skin problems.

 03 of 12

 Contact allergies are much more common in people than in puppies.
 That's because the fur appears to help protect your puppy from contact with irritating surfaces or substances.
-But the puppy's tummy, where there's less fur, can be sensitive to contact with some substances, such as cleaning materials on floor or fire retardant on carpets.
-Find out more in this article about contact allergies.
+But the puppy's tummy, where there's less fur, can be sensitive to contact with some substances, such as cleaning materials on the floor or fire retardant on carpets.

 04 of 12